CVLab-Liuyuanyuan/CEFLNet/README.md

 * ``` --batch_size ```: input batch size
 * etc.

-## pre-trained
+## pre-trained model and Validated model
-You can get pre-trained models from https://pan.baidu.com/s/1xYCvyVOTfxZAz1b0C76iuQ (Extraction Code：6q72)
+You can get the pre-trained model and validated model from https://pan.baidu.com/s/1xYCvyVOTfxZAz1b0C76iuQ (Extraction Code：6q72)

+To facilitate validation, we provide the test model on the AFEW dataset：https://pan.baidu.com/s/1Cm9pTiBs5-fivDZP8mLBDA (Extraction Code：8lq5)

+## Dataset
+You can get AFEW dataset at https://sites.google.com/site/emotiwchallenge/